To: Federal Aviation Administration (FAA) The U.S. Department of Transportation (DOT)

 The Problem:

-Thousands of military-trained mechanics are ready to serve again — but outdated FAA rules are holding them back.
+Thousands of military-trained aviation mechanics and veterans are ready to serve again — but outdated FAA rules are holding them back during veteran transition.

 Sign the petition today.

-Every year, thousands of military-trained aviation mechanics complete their service — highly skilled,
+Every year, thousands of military-trained aviation mechanics complete their service — highly skilledmission-tested, and ready to bring their talents to the civilian Aviation Industry.

 Why This is a Problem:

-• Safety at risk: Safety and reliability are at risk.
+• Safety at risk: Safety and reliability are at risk due to the qualified manpower shortages

-• Unnecessary costs: Our veterans — trained at taxpayer expense — are being told they need to start over.
+• Unnecessary costs: Our veterans — trained at taxpayer expense — are forced to start over instead of advancing through the transition into aviation careers.

 What We’re Calling For: